Jaynil1611/Blog-Archives/clzwvbkgj000d0am79idcf1mr.md

 > ***Refer to this*** [***CodeSandBox Link***](https://codesandbox.io/p/devbox/clipboard-health-problem-solving-round-1-9lqmxm) ***for solution***

 This problem included many edges including fractional numbers and negative numbers.
 It was expected to handle all the edge case scenarios without using in-built `Number` function.
-The solution hint of ASCII character codes helped me quickly devise the solution for this problem.
+The hint about using ASCII character codes helped me quickly devise a solution for this problem.

 ## Javascript Problem-Solving Round 2

 Duration: 60 minutes

-The problem statement included finding the top 3 interesting articles from a paginated API.
+The problem statement involved finding the top 3 interesting articles from a paginated API.
 The top 3 articles will be ranked according to the number of likes and comments each article has received.

 **Example:** API Response Structure
 The metadata object will contain information on the number of pages, total articles & link to the next page.
 Using this link, the next set of articles should be queried till the next page is `undefined` i.e. the last page.